14 Functional Module Identification

 - Completed pathway similarity calculation in the current session using the Pathway Similarity section as described in the previous chapter, OR

-- Upload existing similarity results using the file upload option at the top of the interface
+- Upload existing similarity results using the file upload option at the top of the interface.

 The similarity calculation results are required for functional module identification to proceed.